boa-dev/boa-dev.github.io/blog/temporal-release/index.md

-`temporal_rs` started as an interesting experiment in creating an engine agnostic library of the Temporal API that could also be usable as a date/time library in native Rust code.
-We've seen pretty successful results from other engines adopting the library for use.
+`temporal_rs` started as an interesting experiment in creating an engine agnostic library of the Temporal API that could also be usable as a date/time library in native Rust code, but seeing the wide adoption we've been getting from other engines, we can say that this project has been a great success!
 And with any luck, we hope this library will find its place in the Rust ecosystem as well.

 ## Special thanks